 The slideshow above features over 70 people I photographed.

-Welcome to Hans van der Kamp Photographs // Models & Friends
+Hans van der Kamp Photographs // Models & Friends

 Amsterdam based photographer Hans van der Kamp started out as a portrait photographer in the 1970s and his works today are still portraits in his perception, although his exhibits in the USA and Russia have often been subject to censorship due to the ‘provocative’ nature of his works.
 Van der Kamp focuses on all forms of human sexuality and portrays people with sexual desires that are not considered to be middle of the road in today’s societies.
 The differences between what is acceptable or not vary greatly in different cultures.
 Some of his photographs can be on display in Russia whereas these same photographs cannot be exhibited in the United States and vice versa.